Cbsoftware/PressureNet-SDK/README.md

         </intent-filter>
     </receiver>

 And that's it!
 By adding those elements to your manifest and calling startService, the pressureNET SDK will run in the background and send data.
-For more control, such as changing the settings, and for querying the stored data, please see the full documentation.
+For more control, your app can communicate with the SDK.

 Communication
 --------------------